Windows81/Roblox-Freedom-Distribution/README.md

 ## Network Ports in Use

+**To keep it simple: just open port 2005 on both TCP and UDP.**

-Anyone can host a server and must leave **two** network ports of their choice accessible.
+Anyone can host a server and must leave _both a TCP and UDP network port_ of their choice accessible.

+It's possible to connect to a webserver and an RCC server from different hosts.
+However, I wouldn't recommend it.

 ### RCC (UDP)

 RCC is an acronym for 'Rōblox Cloud Compute', which is the `exe` program we use to run the Rōblox servers.
-It leaves one (maybe two) relevant port open.
+The UDP-based protocol it communicated with built under [RakNet](http://www.raknet.com/).

 Host is specified by the `--rcc_host` or `-rh` option.

-Port is specified by the `--rcc_port` or `-rp` option **(defaults to 2005)**.
+Port is specified by the `--rcc_port` or `-rp` option.

 ### Webserver (HTTPS)